American black duck: Description

-Both male and female American black ducks produce similar calls to their close relative, the mallard, with the female producing a loud sequence of quacks which falls in pitch.
+Both male and female American black ducks produce similar calls to their close relative, the mallard, with the female producing a loud sequence of quacks that fall in pitch.

 In flight, the white lining of the underwings can be seen in contrast to the blackish underbody and upperside.
 The purple speculum lacks white bands at the front and rear, and rarely has a white trailing edge.
 A dark crescent is visible on the median underwing primary coverts.

-Juveniles resemble adult females, but have broken narrow pale edges of underpart feathers, which give a slightly streaked rather than scalloped appearance, and the overall appearance is browner rather than uniformly blackish.
-Juvenile males have brownish-orange feet while juvenile females have brownish feet and a dusky greyish-green bill.
+Juveniles resemble adult females, but have broken, narrow, pale edges of underpart feathers, which give a slightly streaked rather than scalloped appearance, and the overall appearance is browner rather than uniformly blackish.
+Juvenile males have brownish-orange feet, while juvenile females have brownish feet and a dusky greyish-green bill.